esb580/audio/README.md

 # Setup:

 Providing a picture of critical settings to start with.
-Will add explaination later.
+Will add explanation later.
 ![alt text](https://github.com/esb580/audio/blob/master/audio-daw-linux-settings.jpg)

 Application Startup Sequence appears to be an important issue.